DmitriGekhtman/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/k8s-cluster-setup.md

 # Managed Kubernetes services

-We collect helpful links for users who are getting started with a managed Kubernetes service.
+We collect a few helpful links for users who are getting started with a managed Kubernetes service.

 :::{tabbed} GKE (Google Cloud)
 You can find the landing page for GKE [here](https://cloud.google.com/kubernetes-engine).